biagioboi/ColdRoomSmartMeter/README.md

 Since I haven't the wireless module on Arudino, I have executed a Python script that, for each device read the data related to the current temperature and then Publish this value on the relative channel with QoS set to 0.<br><br>
 MQTT Broker ([RabbitMQ](https://www.rabbitmq.com/)) is executed over the [Docker](https://www.docker.com/) container in order to easily deploy it in production.
 Each time a device publish a new value, a [Nuclio](https://nuclio.io/) function is invoked using a RabbitMQ trigger that works as subs over the topic of all the cold room sensors, using the relative wildcard.<br><br>
 Nuclio function ([handler.js](Function/handler.js)) check the recieved value, if it is higher than the max_temperature, it execute an HTTP request to the [IFTTT](https://ifttt.com) WebHook that sends an alert message (containing the current temperature) on [Telegram](https://telegram.org/).

+## Project Structure
+- Function
+  - **handler.js**: contains the Nuclio function, that is executed when a new value has been published;
+  - **yaml/temperaturereader.yaml**: contains all the deploying informations of the function on nuclio;
+- Initializer
+  - **config.json**: contains the parameters for configure the sensors (serial port, max allowed temperature and fridge name);
+  - **initReader.py**:  read the infos contained into config.json file and execute a thread for each device;
+  - **mqtt_config.json**: contains the parameter for configure the connection between client and broker;
+  - **SerialReaderThread.py**: read the value from the serial port and publish the value on the relative channel.